-- A student whose term GPA falls below a 3.00 is placed on Academic Warning - Students on Academic warning must meet with their faculty advisor and determine what steps are necessary to maintain progress to the degree and successful completion of all requirements
+- A student whose term GPA falls below a 3.00 is placed on Academic Warning. - Students on Academic warning must meet with their faculty advisor or program director/chair to determine what steps are necessary to maintain progress to the degree and successful completion of all requirements.